coohom/cloud-docs/src/user_manual.md

-1. you can use the filter to search scene
+1. use the filter to search scene

 2. click here to choose scene